Adjunct Professor Annette Solman, Chief Executive

 Peter holds Bachelor degrees in Engineering and Science, a Master of Business Administration and a Juris Doctor.
 He is a Fellow and Chartered Professional Engineer with Engineers Australia and has significant commercial experience, admitted as a Solicitor in Queensland in 2003, NSW in 2004, England and Wales in 2008.
 Peter holds a current NSW legal practising certificate.

-Andrea Herring Executive Director, Professional Practice & Interprofessional Collaboration
+Maggie Crowley, Director, Professional Practice and Interprofessional Collaboration

-Dr Claire Blizard brings a wealth of both clinical and managerial experience to her role of Executive Director of the Medical portfolio at HETI.
+Dr Claire Blizard brings a wealth of both clinical and managerial experience to HETI and its Medical portfolio.

 Claire has previously held positions as Director of Medical Services, Director of Acute Medical Service, Chief Executive and Director Clinical Practice and Innovation.